Understanding FCRA Compliance: Navigating the Adverse Action Process

 When to Send Adverse Action Notices

-It is highly recommended to provide the adverse action notice in writing, though it’s not technically required by the FCRA.
+It is highly recommended that the adverse action notice be provided in writing, though it’s not technically required by the FCRA.
 It is required that you include important information, such as the name, address, and phone number of the CRA that supplied the report.
-It should also include a statement that the CRA did not make the decision to take adverse action against the consumer and is unable to provide specific reasons for the decision, and a notice of the right of a consumer to obtain a full file disclosure from the CRA and to dispute the accuracy or completeness of any information included in the report.
+It should also include a statement that the CRA did not make the decision to take adverse action against the consumer and is unable to provide specific reasons for the decision and a notice of the right of a consumer to obtain a full file disclosure from the CRA and to dispute the accuracy or completeness of any information included in the report.
 Again, this must include a copy of the Consumer Report and Summary of Rights.

 Potential Pitfalls

 There are a few pitfalls that employers should keep on the lookout for.
 The first is contracting with a third party to handle this process, which means you hire somebody to handle and send out the letters for you.
 Employers typically outsource this process to a CRA or a human resources agent, but it is important to understand that these obligations are non-delegable.
-This means that employers can’t avoid liability simply by outsourcing the process, so it’s important to keep tabs on who is handling these processes.
+This means employers can’t avoid liability simply by outsourcing the process, so it’s important to keep tabs on who handles these processes.

 The second pitfall involves using a matrix to adjudicate or grade reports.
-Many employers use this process, but you shouldn’t solely base your decision on the matrix alone.
+Many employers use this process, but you shouldn’t base your decision solely on the matrix alone.
 It is highly recommended that you give the applicant an individualized assessment, don’t do pass/fail grading, and don’t use grading as a shortcut for reviewing background reports.

 Consequences of Non-Compliance

 Non-compliance with FCRA regulations can lead to various consequences.
 The statutory damages available under the FCRA, which can include the failure to include certain information in the notice sent or not sending it at all, can lead to $100 to $1000 for each violation.
 The statute is consumer-friendly and provides damage compensation for the consumer that was due to the violation.
 The worst-case scenario includes punitive damages for what’s considered “willful violations.”
 This is when you know that you should be doing something and make the conscious decision not to do it or do it the wrong way.
-Finally, the statute is especially attractive to plaintiff’s attorneys, as the statute shifts attorney’s fees if the case is resolved in favor of the plaintiff.
+Finally, the statute is especially attractive to the plaintiff’s attorneys, as the statute shifts attorney’s fees if the case is resolved in favor of the plaintiff.

 Key Takeaways